Government Medical College and Hospital, Chandigarh

-Government Medical College and Hospital, a medical school and a tertiary care hospital is located in Chandigarh, India.
+Government Medical College and Hospital, Chandigarh a medical school and a tertiary care hospital is located in Chandigarh, India.
 The medical school is administered by Panjab University.
 It was established in 1991 and has a 36 acre campus located in Sector 32, Chandigarh.

 Courses

 The Medical College has an intake of 150 students towards the MBBS degree.
-It also offers Post-Graduate courses (M.Phil./MD/MS) in several medical and surgical subjects.
+It also offers postgraduate courses (M.Phil./MD/MS) in several medical and surgical subjects.

 History

 The Government Medical College, Chandigarh was started in the year 1991 in Prayaas building, Sector 38 as an attempt to establish a centre of undergraduate excellence to support the Post Graduate Institute of Medical Education and Research.
 The foundation stone was laid by the erstwhile Prime Minister of India, Chandra Shekhar on 20 January 1991 on land allotted by the Chandigarh Administration.
 Construction for this college and hospital started in 1991 itself.

 Campus

 The 36 acre campus is housed in Sector 32 and has 5 blocks of hospital and a dedicated building for the college.